 To be able to process an image in software or hardware, you need to have access to the raw pixel data within your application.
 You want to have the color and luminance data stored in a matrix of bytes, and this is called bitmap or raster graphics.

 Most of the well-known image editors, such as Photoshop or GIMP, are raster-based.
 They can open a wide range of image formats, but they are all converted to raster graphics internally in the editor.

 You can do this in VHDL too, but that would require a considerable coding effort because there aren’t any ready-made solutions for decoding compressed images.
 A better solution is to convert the test input images to a bitmap format like BMP manually or by incorporating it into the script that launches your testbench.

 The BMP image file format

 The BMP file format is well documented on Wikipedia.
-This format has many different variants, but we’re going to agree on some specific settings that will make it a lot easier for us.
+This format has many different variants, but we’ll agree on some specific settings that will make it a lot easier for us.
 To create our input images, we open them in Microsoft Paint which comes pre-installed with Windows.
 Then, we click File→Save as, select Save as type: 24-bit Bitmap (*bmp; *.dib).
 Name the file something ending with the .bmp suffix and click save.

-By making sure that the file is created like this we can assume that the header always is the 54 bytes long BITMAPINFOHEADER variant with pixel format RGB24 mentioned on the Wikipedia page.
+By making sure that the file is created like this, we can assume that the header always is the 54 bytes long BITMAPINFOHEADER variant with pixel format RGB24 mentioned on the Wikipedia page.
 Furthermore, we’ll only care about a few selected fields within the header.
 The table below shows the header fields that we are going to read.

 |Offset (Dec)||Size (B)||Expected (Hex)||Description|